 Kyra's Current Project

-Even though my birthday isn't until June, I am kicking off this project with plans to hold an end of school year celebration for the teachers who have taught me so much more than just what they are required to.
+My goal was to hold an end of school year celebration for the teachers who have taught me so much more than just what they are required to.
 The past twelve years have shown me how incredible teachers truly are but the past year has been especially challenging and all of my teachers have stepped up in such amazing ways.

 MY PAST PROJECTS